Elis Watts: Career

-Aldershot Town

 Having joined Aldershot Town following his release from Newport, Watts was promoted to the club's first-team set up on a full time basis in May 2021.
 Watts spent time on loan at Metropolitan Police in October 2020, featuring twice for their under-23 side, scoring twice.
 He made his Aldershot debut on the opening day of the 2021–22 season, coming on as a 90th minute substitute in a 2–0 home defeat to Chesterfield.
 On 15 October 2021, Watts joined Farnborough on loan until January 2022, scoring on his debut a day later, during their 4–0 victory over Kings Langley.
 He went onto feature ten times in all competitions, scoring three goals before being recalled by Aldershot towards the end of 2021.
 On 5 January 2022, Watts joined Hayes & Yeading United on an initial one-month loan deal.
 Watts featured twelve times, scoring once for the club before returning to Aldershot and immediately joining Weston-super-Mare on loan for the remainder of the campaign.
 On 16 May 2022, Watts announced via Twitter that he would be leaving the club at the end of his contract.

-Weston-super-Mare

 On 16 July 2022, Watts returned to Weston-super-Mare on a permanent basis having spent time on loan with the club the previous season after a successful pre-season.

+On 4 August 2023, following his departure from Weston-super-Mare, Watts agreed to join Hungerford Town.

+On 14 January 2025, Watts joined fellow Southern League side, Gloucester City.